 Marsh receives compensation from insurers for providing consulting, data analytics or other services.
 The services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and enhance insurers’ operational efficiency.
 The scope and nature of the services vary by insurer.
 Marsh Saldaña is compensated for these services through fees.

-Insurer Administration and Other Services:
+Compensation for Insurer Administration and Other Services:

 Other Benefits or Compensation: